 She spoke about how the way our brains are wired is inextricably linked to how we experience the world.
 We make sense of the world based on our past experiences, memories and prior information.

 Have you heard of dendrites?
-They are like a beautiful tree canopy inside the brain, allowing each brain cell to connect to up to 10,000 other cells via a dendritic spine. here are around 100 Trillion connections inside the brain.
-A sugar grain sized pice of brain would contain 10,000 nerve cells.
+They are like a beautiful tree canopy inside the brain, allowing each brain cell to connect to up to 10,000 other cells via a dendritic spine.
+There are around 100 trillion connections inside the brain.
+A sugar grain sized piece of brain would contain 10,000 nerve cells.

 What is fascinating and perhaps scary is that memories may be passed down from one generation to the next.